 Directed by James Mangold, the same brilliant creator behind award-winning films like Ford v Ferrari, Identity is a psychological thriller that plays with your expectations every step of the way.

-Set at a seedy motel during a flash flood that forces everyone to shack up for the night; this intriguing film is full of violent mystery.
+This intriguing film is set at a seedy motel during a flash flood that forces everyone to shack up for the night.
+It is full of violent mystery.

 The first Matrix movie redefined the sci-fi and action genres when it was released in 1999, so expectations were high for the sequel.
 Although it wasn’t perfect, The Matrix Reloaded offered more action, crazier stakes, and plenty of awesome special effects.

-Bouncing back and forth between the present and the life of Will’s father Ed (Ewan McGregor as a younger Ed and Albert Finney as the older Ed), Big Fish preciously balances realism with magical settings and events.
+Bouncing back and forth between the present and the life of Will’s father, Ed (Ewan McGregor as a younger Ed and Albert Finney as the older Ed), Big Fish balances realism with magical settings and events.

 At the very least, the film was enormously important to Tim Burton and reportedly helped the director gain closure over the loss of his parents.